All the different modules which I have been able to take have been extremely interesting

 What made you decide to study at the University of Sheffield?

 I decided to study at the University of Sheffield because it is one of the closest universities from where I live, and I was planning on staying at home throughout my studies.
 Location was therefore the biggest influential factor for me when it came to deciding which university to apply to.
 Sheffield Hallam University was also an option, but my physics teachers recommended the University of Sheffield as the better university for me so that's what I went for!
-The University of Sheffield is a world top 100 university and a Russell Group university, which may have also contributed to helping me decide to study at this university.
+The University of Sheffield is a Russell Group university, which may have also contributed to helping me decide to study at this university.

 What have you enjoyed most about your course so far?